plone-ve/plonethemes.suite/docs/resources_libraries/jquery_support.rst

 plone.app.jquerytools
 ^^^^^^^^^^^^^^^^^^^^^

 The `plone.app.jquerytools`_ package adds the integration of :ref:`jquery.tools <jquery-tools-library>` library to Plone.

 This is used as a Plone product, adding GenericSetup profiles and control panel, or as a Zope record of resource :ref:`jquery.ui <jquery-ui-library>`.

 ``plone.app.jquerytools`` adds :ref:`jquery.tools <jquery-tools-library>` and some related overlay and form-handling JavaScript libraries to Plone.

 Usage
 `````

-Plone developers will wish to use ``plone.app.jquerytools`` to provide DOM
+Plone developers will wish to use ``plone.app.jquerytools`` to provide DOM popups, particularly
-popups, particularly if they require AJAX.
-There is extensive support
-for AJAX form posting.
-It's also useful for adding dateinput and forminput
+if they require AJAX.
+There is extensive support for AJAX form posting.
+It's also useful for
-widgets that are HTML5 compatible.
+adding dateinput and forminput widgets that are HTML5 compatible.

 The AJAX and AJAX-form support is Plone-specific, and is documented in this module.
+Dateinput,
-Dateinput, rangeinput, accordions, and tooltips are all unchanged from
+rangeinput, accordions, and tooltips are all unchanged from jquerytools, and the jquerytools
-jquerytools, and the jquerytools docs should be consulted.
+docs should be consulted.

-The ``plone.app.jquerytools`` add-on look like the following screenshots:
+The ``plone.app.jquerytools`` add-on generates Forms that look like the following:

 .. figure:: ../_static/jquerytools_00.png
   :align: center